survivejs/webpack-book/manuscript/techniques/02_web_workers.md

 After you have these two set up, it should work.
 As you click the text, it should mutate the application state as the worker completes its execution.
 To demonstrate the asynchronous nature of workers, you could try adding delay to the answer and see what happens.

+## Other options

-T> [webworkify-webpack](https://www.npmjs.com/package/webworkify-webpack) is an alternative to _worker-loader_.
-The API allows you to use the worker as a regular JavaScript module as well given you avoid the `self` requirement visible in the example solution. [webpack-worker](https://www.npmjs.com/package/webpack-worker) is another option to study.
+The API of [webworkify-webpack](https://www.npmjs.com/package/webworkify-webpack) allows you to use the worker as a regular JavaScript module as well given you avoid the `self` requirement visible in the example solution. [workerize-loader](https://github.com/developit/workerize-loader) and [worker-plugin](https://github.com/GoogleChromeLabs/worker-plugin) are other options with slightly different APIs.

+[threads.js](https://threads.js.org/) provides a comprehensive solution for more complex setups and it includes features such as observables and thread pools out of the box.
+There's a custom [threads-plugin](https://github.com/andywer/threads-plugin) you can use to integrate it with webpack.

 ## Conclusion